by Jon Pearce | 10th Dec, 2021 | Arthritis

 There is more to assisting your loved one than physical help.
 A big part of supporting them is by letting them know you’re there for them emotionally too.
 Open communication between yourself and the person you care for is instrumental in the management of their arthritis.
 Here are a few ways you can help emotionally:

-• Let them know you’re there for them, showing you care and vocalising your support is key.
+- Let them know you’re there for them, showing you care and vocalising your support is key.

-• If you suspect they are depressed, encourage them to talk to their GP about management options.
+- If you suspect they are depressed, encourage them to talk to their GP about management options.
 If they’re comfortable with you attending with them, it can provide additional support and encouragement.

-• Help them to remain positive and enthusiastic about the mobility and abilities they still have.
+- Help them to remain positive and enthusiastic about the mobility and abilities they still have.

-• Work with them to find a new hobby or interest if activities they previously participated in are now difficult.
+- Work with them to find a new hobby or interest if activities they previously participated in are now difficult.

-• Remind them to ask for extra help if they need it, let them know they aren’t a burden and you’re there to assist.
+- Remind them to ask for extra help if they need it, let them know they aren’t a burden, and you’re there to assist.

 By working on a relationship of trust and support, caring for your loved one will be easier as they will feel more comfortable to ask for the assistance they need.
 Accepting the limitations associated with arthritis and discovering new interests and opportunities are made better with a solid support network.
 Showing your loved one you’re there for them both physically and emotionally will make navigating their condition easier.
-Understanding how arthritis affects their life will encourage a stronger relationship for both of you.
+Understanding how arthritis affects their lives will encourage a stronger relationship for both of you.

 Understanding what causes your inflammation and how you can manage or reduce its effects can be instrumental in improving the quality of your sleep and overall health.
 We look at a few ways you can help reduce how inflammation affects your sleep with these tips.